ironhacks/Tutorials-COVID-19/tutorials-fall-2022/python/tutorial-2_draft.md

 ## FAQ and Troubleshooting

-- I'm getting an ADC error.
-What do I do?
+- **I'm getting an ADC error.
+What do I do?**

 This would mean that either you didn't use the right login for your account or did not set the project with the second command.
 Please re-run the terminal commands

-- I just jumped back into my notebook, why am I getting an authorization error?
+- **I just jumped back into my notebook, why am I getting an authorization error?**

 You'll need to re-run the terminal commands when you start up your notebook again.

-- I ran into a strange issue, Please help!
+- **I ran into a strange issue, Please help!**

 No worries!
-This is a fairly new authetication method we are using, so feel free to email us [here](c562462b.groups.purdue.edu@amer.teams.ms)
+This is a fairly new authentication method we are using, so feel free to email us [here](c562462b.groups.purdue.edu@amer.teams.ms)

+## Authentication FAQ

+- **I got a `USER_ACCOUNT_DENIED` Error.
+What do I do?**

+This would usually indicate that you are a new register and have not been give permissions yet.
+Since this is a manual process, please give the team a bit of time to update.
+The last update happened on 11/2 at 9 AM.

+> If you still have this issue, then your Google account is not on the platform yet.
+We encourage you to use the same account you signed into Ironhacks with when logging into the workspace.
+Since we use Google to authenticate, we'll need a Google Account to make sure you get access to the project.
+If this is the case for you, please reach out to the team using the "Get in Touch" button in the top right of the Ironhacks website.

+- **I'm getting an ADC error in the terminal.
+Help me!**

+Please run the commands `gcloud auth application-default login` and  `gcloud auth application-default set-quota-project ironhacks-data`.
+The first will be a authentication link similar to `gcloud auth login` and the other will run to save your credentials.
+This should resolve the issue.
+Tutorial 2 has been updated for this as well, so you can use that as reference to make sure you input the commands in the correct order.

+- **I'm getting a "ModuleNotFound" or "db-dtypes needs to be installed".
+What do I do?**

+This package is unfortunately not installed.
+Please install it in a code cell using `!pip install db-dtypes` and then restart the kernel.
+You won't have to run this command again for the rest of the hack.